 Stills and video from game play

-Some instructions to begin the game Interview witnesses One depiction of what might have happened A revision of Paul Revere’s engraving
+One depiction of what might have happened

 The interactions on streets and in homes of this small city are essential to both understanding the past and to the quest of Witness to the Revolution.
 We have built the game on a meticulous reconstruction of the town’s topography, streets, and buildings.
 As the player wanders the streets looking for witnesses, he or she will soon get a sense of Boston’s intimate scale as well as its diverse population.